-- A. Type of Program and Description of Operations.
+A. Type of Program and Description of Operations.
 The Pope County Juvenile Drug Court Program has been in operation since 2011.
-Court sessions are conducted on the third Thursday of every month in the Courtroom on the second floor of the Pope County Courthouse in Russellville, Arkansas.
+Court sessions are conducted on the third Thursday of every month on the second floor of the Pope County Courthouse in Russellville, Arkansas.
 The program uses a post-adjudication process and is open to all juveniles who have committed eligible offenses and are recommended by the prosecuting attorney.
-The program policies and practices are governed by the Juvenile Drug Court Participant Handbook as developed by the drug court team.
-All practices and policies are in conformance with State Drug Court statutes. - B. Statutory Authority.
-The statutory authority for this program is Ark.
+The program policies and practices are governed by the Juvenile Drug Court Handbook as developed by the drug court team.
+All practices and policies are in conformance with the State Drug Court statutes.

+- B. Statutory Authority.
+The statutory authority for this program is by Ark.
 Code Ann. §16-98-301 et. seq. - C. Certification of Compliance.
-The program conforms to all applicable sentencing laws, including fines, fees, court costs, and probation assessments. - D. Description of Program's Use of Resources.
-The drug court team is composed of the following members: circuit judge, prosecuting attorney, public defender, juvenile drug court coordinator, education representatives, and the community based drug court treatment staff.

-Team members participate in monthly staffings to ensure that all available resources are utilized and participant's needs are met in a timely manner.

-E. Sources of Funding.
+The program conforms to all applicable sentencing laws, including fines, fees, court costs and probation assessments. - D. Description of Program's Use of Resources.
+The Drug Court team is composed of the following members: Circuit Judge, Prosecuting Attorney, Public Defender, Juvenile Drug Court Coordinator, Education Representatives and the community based drug court team staff.
+Team members participate in monthly staffing's to ensure that all available resources are utilized, and participants' needs are met in a timely manner. - E. Sources of Funding.
 The Program receives staff funding from the State of Arkansas.